awslabs/amazon-sagemaker-workshop/TensorFlow/README.md

 - **Local Mode Training** for rapid prototyping and to confirm your code is working before moving on to full scale model training.
 - **Local Mode Endpoints** to test your models and SageMaker inference code before deploying to production in SageMaker hosted endpoints.
 - **Hosted Training** for large scale model training.
+- **Distributed Training with TensorFlow's native MirroredStrategy** to perform training with multiple GPUs on a single instance.
-- **Distributed Training with Parameter Servers** to perform large scale model training.
+- **Distributed Training with Parameter Servers** to perform large scale model training on multiple instances.
-- **Distributed Training with Horovod** as an alternative to perform large scale model training using the Ring-AllReduce paradigm.
+- **Distributed Training with Horovod** as an alternative to perform large scale model training using the Ring-AllReduce paradigm on multiple instances.
 - **Automatic Model Tuning** to find the best model using automation.
 - **Test a model checkpoint locally** after retrieving it from SageMaker/S3 (as an alternative to Local Mode Endpoints).
 - **Hosted Endpoints** for real time predictions.